-Items developed must also be legally defensible to protect the state in the event of a legal challenge.
-To protect the state from liability, each exam should be critically reviewed from a content and psychometric perspective to ensure that the exam was developed according to recognized standards.
+Items developed must also be legally defensible to protect the state from liability in the event of a legal challenge.
+To protect the state from liability, eEach exam should be critically reviewed from a content and psychometric perspective to ensure that the exam was developed according to recognized standards.
 Validation procedures for licensing examinations should be designed to comply with content validation requirements of the EEOC's Uniform Guidelines on Employee Selection Procedures (29 CFR 1607).

-States should require testing vendors to follow and document standardized methods.
-This should include appropriate test development personnel in the process.
-Using the appropriate, credentialed professionals is critical, as there are multiple steps involved in the test development process and various methodologies that can be used for each step.
+States should require testing vendors to follow and document standardized methods and document their use, .
+This should includinge appropriatesuitable test development personnel in the process.
+Using the appropriate, credentialed professionals is critical, as there are multiple steps involved in the test development process involves multiple steps, and various methodologies that can be used for each step.
 State licensing directors should discuss all options with qualified professionals.